symphonycms/wg/docs/working/understanding-xslt.markdown

 This is how Symphony’s XSLT utilities are pulled into a transformation by a view template.
 The view template can contain any instructions specific to that view, and everything else can be abstracted into XSLT utilities.

-type=”note”
+> ###### Note
+>

-There’s a subtle difference between including and importing, but you don’t need to worry about it at the moment.
+> There’s a subtle difference between including and importing, but you don’t need to worry about it at the moment.
 We’re going to discuss the subject in much more detail in Chapters 12 and 14.

-Named Templates
+#### Named Templates

 As I mentioned earlier, in addition to matching source nodes, templates can also be called explicitly by name.
 Named templates are often used for specific tasks that can be helpful in multiple contexts—things like formatting dates, building lists, truncating strings, and so on.